GuyWhoCodesThings/MLib/README.md

 # MLib
-library for linear algebra operations with built in auto differentiation
+linear algebra library with built in auto differentiation

 credits and resources I used for research: